leftieFriele/awesomeboard/README.md

 Contribute
 ------------

-Feel free to fork this and do what ever you'd like with it.
-This code is licensed under the [WTFPL-license](http://sam.zoy.org/wtfpl/).
+Feel free to fork this or send pull requests to help us improve this piece of software even more.

 Any questions or to get notifications follow our [@FINN_tech](http://twitter.com/#!/FINN_tech) on Twitter.